-This book is the companion volume to the PBS television series Seasons of Life, which first aired in 1990.
+This book is the companion volume to the PBS series that first aired in 1990.
 Like the series, it follows three "clocks" (biological, social, and psychological) as it explores the course of human development from the first day of life to the last.
 Individuals from each season of life tell their stories, and the authors (Elizabeth Hall and myself) present related research on growth and change throughout the life cycle.

 "The reader is certain to be enriched...
 Seasons of Life is filled with valuable information."